mmattsson/InstaWorks/README.txt

 the server can respond to the client and have the output be shown on the terminal that the client is executed from.

-This allows you to provide run-time queries where the user can issue a command and have the server print out information, e.g. the number of clients connected to the server and what addresses they are connected from.
+This allows you to provide control commands where the user can issue a command and have the server print out information, e.g. the number of clients connected to the server and what addresses they are connected from.